Artificial Intelligence Glossary

 GitHub Copilot

-An AI pair programmer that suggests code completions and entire functions as developers type.
+An AI pair programmer that suggests code completions and entire functions as developers type, accelerating development and reducing coding errors.

 Gradient Descent

-Optimization algorithm that iteratively adjusts model parameters by moving in the direction that minimizes prediction errors.
+Optimization algorithm that iteratively adjusts model parameters by moving in the direction that minimizes prediction errors to train neural networks.

 Groq

-An AI inference company known for extremely fast LLM processing through custom hardware.
+An AI inference company known for extremely fast LLM processing through custom hardware, enabling real-time AI applications and reducing latency costs.

 Grounding